UserN0tAdmin/mtproxy-bridge/README.en.md

 ## Installation

+Kurigram v2.2.25+

-**_Currently works only with the dev version of Kurigram, since TCPIntermediatePadded is only available there for now.
-It may also work with other clients that support [TCPIntermediatePadded](https://core.telegram.org/mtproto/mtproto-transports#padded-intermediate)._**
+It may also work with other clients that support [TCP Padded Intermediate](https://core.telegram.org/mtproto/mtproto-transports#padded-intermediate)

 Python 3.9+, the only external dependency is `cryptography`: